Kareng Ghar

-Kareng (Pron:/ˌkɑ:ɹɛŋ ˈgɑ:/, "royal palace"), also known as The Garhgaon Palace, is located in Garhgaon 15 km from Sivasagar, Assam, India.
+Kareng (/as/, "royal palace"), also known as The Garhgaon Palace, is located in Garhgaon 15 km from Sivasagar, Assam, India.
 The palace structures were made of wood and stone.
 In 1751 Sunenphaa, son of Sukhrungphaa, constructed the brick wall of about 5 km in length surrounding the Garhgaon Palace and the masonry gate leading to it.

 After the destruction of the old palace it was rebuilt around 1752 as the present seven-storied structure by Suremphaa (1751–1769).

 The earliest constructions were commissioned by Sukhrungphaa in 1698 AD.
 Rangpur was the capital of the Ahom Kingdom and served as its military station.